kgatman/documentation/docs/ereg/automateddeployment.md

     * Backup facility specific configurations and configurations:
-        * copy those config files from the running container into the hosting server with: `docker cp openmrseregister:/var/wwww/bahmni_config/openmrs/apps/home/whiteLabel.json .` **<- don't forget that dot**
         *  if you haven't already, backup your database with invoking the script that does that, that is already in your server: `docker exec -i openmrseregister /usr/bin/mysqldump -u root --password=password -A > $HOME/latestback.sql` _the -A tag is going to backup everything_
-        * do `ls -lh` to see the size of `latestback.sq` it should be 200MB or more, not less.
+        * do `ls -lh` to see the size of `latestback.sql` it should be 200MB or more, not less.

 !!! caution
     **PLEASE ENSURE THAT YOU HAVE BACKED UP BOTH  THE DB AND CONFIG FILES BEFORE EXECUTING THE STEPS BELOW!!!**